Monese adds Direct Debits to become even more like a regular bank account

 Unlike most traditional banks, there are no hidden fees — which is typically the basis for being able to offer “free” banking — for things like going overdrawn, having a payment bounce, or even overdraft control fees that see you pay for not being able to spend money that you don’t actually have.
 No, really.

 “The launch of Direct Debit has brought us another step closer to ending financial exclusion, by demonstrating that consumers no longer have to rely on banks alone for their day to day ‘banking’ and personal finance management,” the company tells me.
-“They now have a options, and that choice represents a power shift from banking institutions, to the people”.
+“They now have options, and that choice represents a power shift from banking institutions, to the people”.

 And while that might be a little idealistic, there is no doubt something is happening.
 New banking options have increased exponentially in the U.K. over the last couple of years, from bonafide challenger banks, such as Starling and Monzo (once it properly launches), to business bank account app Tide or TransferWise’s latest business offering, to the rather noisy neobank Revolut, to name just a few.